 Pickpockets are a problem on trains between the airport and the city.
 Mainly because tourists are off-guard, they’ve just arrived, are in a vacation mood and people generally don’t pay much attention to their belongings.
 Trains can also become crowded.
 Pickpockets have noticed this and take advantage of it.

 Don’t confuse this with trains not being safe.
 That is not true.
 We feel perfectly safe on a train between the airport and the city around the clock.
 But you have to observe your belongings.
 Don’t use the luggage racks!
-Keep your valuables into view.
+Keep your valuables into view and into reach.

 Use common sense and don’t get distracted.
 Then you’re absolutely fine!